daniel-beck/DWF-Database/README.md

 This field is optional but strongly reccomended as part of the CNA feedback process.

-## A note on the DWF Project data and the Apache License
+## A note on the DWF Project data and the License of the data

-It is the intent of the DWF Project that the data contained within the DWF-Database and the DWF-Database-Artifacts repositories be widely used (in licensing terms "redistributed") by vendors, security practitioners and any interested party.
-However we would ask that you abide by the terms of the Apache License which primarily require a copy of the license to be provided (so e.g. "Our database may contain content redistributed from the DWF Project under the Apache License, click here for a copy") and any altered data (e.g. a "Description" of a vulnerability) to be labled as altered (e.g. "This description has been altered from the original provided by the DWF").
+It is the intent of the DWF Project (and indeed the CVE community in general) that the data contained within the DWF-Database and the DWF-Database-Artifacts repositories be widely used (in licensing terms "redistributed") by vendors, security practitioners and any interested party.
+As such the data is licensed under the MITRE CVE Terms of Use.
+People submitting data  to the Database must accept the https://github.com/distributedweaknessfiling/DWF-Legal-Acceptance/tree/master/Terms-Of-Use before we can use it, otherwise we have to recreate the information from original research in order to avoid copyright/licensing issues.